7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/docs/SelfHostedLLM.md

 #### vllm

+##### run locally

-> vLLM requires a gpu, we need something that supports cpu as well for slowwer but more versatile model provisioning.
+> vLLM requires a gpu, we need something that supports cpu as well for slower but more versatile model provisioning.

 https://github.com/substratusai/vllm-docker/blob/main/README.md